 }

-Standard C++ references show that the for loop is widely used for numeric iteration as well as traversing data collections.
+Standard C++ references show that for loops are widely used, both for numeric iteration and for traversing data collections.

-In while loops, beginners often forget to change the variable that controls the condition.
-As a result, the loop never reaches its stopping point.
-Python documentation consistently shows the importance of updating variables inside loops.
+Especially in while loops, programmers often forget to change the value of the variable controlling the condition.
+As a result, the condition never changes and the loop never stops.
+Python's documentation consistently emphasizes the importance of updating variables inside loops.

 Tips for Writing Effective and Safe Loops

-Use for when the number of iterations is known, while when repetition depends on a condition, and do-while when the code must run at least once.
-This advice reflects the common usage patterns described in official programming language documentation.
+Use for when the number of iterations is known, while when it depends on a condition that may change, and do-while when the block must run at least once.
+This guidance aligns with common practices taught in official documentation across various programming languages.

-Variable names such as index, count, or item are often more descriptive than names that are too short in a given context.
-Clear naming supports readability, which is an important part of code quality.
+Names like index, count, or item are far more descriptive than single-letter names in most contexts.
+Clear naming supports readability — an important aspect of good code quality.

-Nested loops are useful, but overusing them can reduce readability and performance, especially with large datasets.
-The theoretical basis for this can be seen in time complexity concepts from computer science, where nested loops often increase the number of operations significantly.
+Nested loops can be useful in certain cases, but overusing them can reduce readability and performance, especially when processing large datasets.
+Based on the concept of time complexity in computer science, nested loops often increase the number of operations exponentially.

 Frequently Asked Questions